abdulmajidnaveed/db-restaurant/README.md

 # Restaurant Quality Control
-This repository showcases some of the work done in back-end development for a restaurant quality control management project.
+This repository showcases some of the work done in back-end development for a restaurant quality management project.
 MySQL was used as the relational database.

 ## Files

 * Table creation
 > Tables were designed for the entities.
 The file script0-create-tables.sql contains the create table statements.
 >
-> The user entities are customer, operator owner and inspector.
+> The user entities are *customer*, *operator owner* and *inspector*.
 Correspondingly, tables
 >
 > `registereduser, customer, inspector, operatorowner`
 >
 > were created.
 Other entities in the problem include
 >
-> restaurant, cuisines, healthpermit, inspection, complaint, and item.
+> `restaurant, cuisines, healthpermit, inspection, complaint,` and `item`.
 >

 ![preview](diagrams/schema_diagram.png)